gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Weighted Random Recitation Picker:** Added a floating action button (FAB) on class screens launching an interactive spinning wheel modal.
+The picker queries student performance points via a new `/api/recitation-pool` endpoint and computes weighted probabilities, dynamically increasing selection chances for students with minimal or zero term participation scores.
+* **Modularization of Course Logic:** Refactored the monolithic `js/course.js` file into smaller, domain-specific modules (`course-dashboard.js`, `course-class.js`, `course-attendance.js`, and `course-recitation.js`) to improve maintainability and performance while retaining a single orchestrator file.
 * **Advanced Attendance Metrics:** Removed global attendance totals in favor of term specific calculations.
 Reconfigured attendance scoring to assign 1 point for Present and 0.5 points for Late.
 Implemented an "Excused" status that automatically deducts from the individual student's total required days, dynamically adjusting their term attendance percentage.
 Added a "No Class" toggle enabling lecturers to declare nullified calendar days that universally deduct from the term's total day count via the new `Course_Sessions` database table.
 * **Interactive Performance Drilldowns:** Refactored the Performance Summary modal to render detailed academic term metric cards.
 Integrated click event listeners onto the Attendance and Participation cards that launch an overlaying list modal displaying a chronological breakdown of recorded statuses and performance points.
 * **Assigned Topic Integration:** Appended an "Assigned Topic" text input to the Manage Student modal, persisting natively to the Enrollments table alongside Seat and Group values.
 Updated the course roster to render the topics statically inline.